-- Governments and central banks remain committed to generous stimulus measures.
-This in combination with consumer pent-up demand and a strong wave of capital expenditures form a robust backdrop for the global economy.
+Governments and central banks remain committed to generous stimulus measures.
+This combined with pent-up consumer demand and a strong wave of capital expenditures, forms a robust backdrop for the global economy.

-- GDP growth in the US is particularly strong and the service sector recovery is now driving the rebound and labor market recovery.
-The US Fed’s ultimate goal is to reach “maximum employment” before any interest rate hikes are envisaged.
+GDP growth in the United States is robust, and the service sector recovery is now driving the rebound and labor market recovery.
+The US Fed’s goal is to reach “maximum employment” before any interest rate hikes are envisaged.

-- European GDP growth is lagging the US by around six months.
-The overall environment is characterized by economic reopening with uncertainties to the summer holiday season in Southern Europe.
+European GDP growth lags around six months behind the US.
+Overall, the environment is characterized by economic reopening with uncertainties to the summer holiday season in Southern Europe.
 The ECB continues to dictate the yield curve.

-- Conclusion: We expect equities to outperform bonds over the next three to six months.
-That said, the equity market has likely run ahead of itself and to keep the rally alive, valuations need to be confirmed by the upcoming Q2 earnings season and/or driven by the current emerging capital expenditure cycle.
-The next market phase or “new normal” will be determined by slightly higher inflation, moderate rate hikes and tempered GDP growth numbers.
-Looking beyond 2022, the economy might enter into a stagnation or even stagflation phase.
+Conclusion: We expect equities to outperform bonds over the next three to six months.
+That said, the equity market has likely run ahead of itself.
+To keep the rally alive, valuations need to be confirmed by the upcoming Q2 earnings season and/or driven by the current emerging capital expenditure cycle.
+The next market phase or “new normal” will be determined by slightly higher inflation, moderate rate hikes, and tempered GDP growth numbers.
+Looking beyond 2022, the economy might enter a stagnation or even stagflation phase.
 With so many inflection points, capital markets are about to enter a riskier and more volatile spot.